-MG4 vs BYD Dolphin: Which Budget EV Wins?
+MG4 vs BYD Dolphin: Which Budget EV Wins in 2026?

-For buyers looking to join the electric revolution without spending £40,000+, two cars keep rising to the top of every shortlist: the MG4 Electric and the BYD Dolphin.
-Both start under £27,000.
-Both carry 5-star Euro NCAP ratings.
-Both come from Chinese automotive manufacturers with serious engineering pedigree.
-And both offer a level of equipment and performance that simply has no equivalent in European or Korean alternatives at the same price.
+For buyers ready to join the electric revolution without spending £40,000, two cars keep rising to the top of every shortlist: the MG4 Electric and the BYD Dolphin.
+Both start under £27,000, both carry a 5-star Euro NCAP rating, and both come from Chinese manufacturers with serious engineering pedigree.
+Yet despite near-identical pricing, they are very different cars with very different strengths.

 | Specification | MG4 Long Range | BYD Dolphin Extended |